A cohort is a group of students who

 The GlobalMBA curriculum has been planned carefully to maximize the benefits of the four universities' strengths.
 In order to complete the requirements of two master's degrees in only 15 months, students carry heavy loads each semester.
 There is no time available for elective coursework during the GlobalMBA.

 As with international business, educational practice is based on the culture of the country.
 Since the underlying cultures differ significantly, you should expect the methods of instruction to vary, too.
-For instance, textbooks are almost always required in Germany and the US, but Polish and Chinese instructors might provide their published works for classes.
+For instance, textbooks are almost always required in Germany and the US, but Polish and Korean instructors might provide their published works for classes.
 Also, in Germany and the US, you will be expected to devote two to three hours of study outside of class for every hour that you are in class.
 Polish courses tend to be more intensive than the semester-long teaching model that the others use.
-Courses in China follow a module system, whereby two or three short courses make up one three-credit module.
 At the beginning of the first semester, the GlobalMBA holds an orientation session designed to prepare you for studying and living in abroad.

 The nature of the GlobalMBA cohort requires full-time participation.
 Due to the rigorous academic schedule, consisting of class sessions, group meetings, business visits, thesis preparation, and more, it is not possible for students to hold part-time or full-time jobs during the program.

 A requirement for the master's degree awarded by Technische Hochschule Köln (TH-K) is completion of a group thesis.
-Typically, thesis groups are assigned and topics are selected during the fall semester in Germany, research takes place during the summer semester in China, and the final thesis is submitted during the fall semester in the U.S. Students defend their theses the week before graduation at UNF.
+Typically, thesis groups are assigned and topics are selected during the fall semester in Germany, research takes place during the spring and summer semesters in Poland and South Korea, and the final thesis is submitted during the fall semester in the U.S. Students defend their theses the week before graduation at UNF.

 You can find detailed cost estimates on the Tuition & Fees page, which lists both tuition costs as well as travel and living expenses.
 Students pay a one-time $1,300 program fee, which covers the cost of orientations, business visits, workshops and alumni events throughout the program.
 Aside from tuition and the program fee, the largest expense is typically airline tickets throughout the program.
 Living expenses are similar to those you would face in the US, so the incremental cost is low (depending upon exchange rates).